boricj/ghidra-delinker-extension/README.md

  * Apply the relocations based on the final addresses of the symbols onto the section bytes.

 Normally the relocation table is discarded after this process, as well as the symbol table if debugging symbols aren't kept, leaving only the un-relocatable section bytes.
-However, through careful analysis this data can be recreated, which allows us to then effectively _unlink_ the program back into object files.
+However, through careful analysis this data can be recreated, which allows us to then effectively _delink_ the program back into object files.